All purpose flour Flatbread Indian Kerala Vegetarian

 Making parotta is a pure art and this flatbread has been reigning the South Indian food world for many centuries…

 When I think of parotta my mind will instantly dress up to attend a muslim wedding in South India.
 A mandatory flat bread served at every muslim wedding and other special occasions.
 I don’t think there would have been or would be any muslim weddings without parottas being served.
-Next, my mind will rush to a roadside restaurants seen widely in Kerala, where we could actually see the chef making the parottas.
-It’s always great fun watching them make it from scratch which involves the waving the thinly flattened dough, tapping of the folded dough and finally patting the fried parottas stacked together while it is still hot.
-Not to mention about the aroma that fills the air while walking down that road, it’s hard to resist!
+Next, my mind will rush to a roadside restaurant seen widely in Kerala, where we could see the cook making the parottas.
+It’s always fun watching them make it from scratch which involves waving the thinly flattened dough, tapping of the folded dough, and finally patting the fried parottas stacked together while it is still hot.
+Not to mention the aroma that fills the air while walking down that road, it’s hard to resist!

-For me, there is nothing more perfect than chicken curry to go with the parottas.
+For me, there is nothing more perfect than a chicken curry to go with the parottas.
 The mere thought of “parotta with chicken curry” has never failed to trigger my craving.
-To make parottas just like restaurant style needs a lot of practice and skills.
-If you are someone who could whip up parottas with much ease, then you must be one heck of a chef.
+Making parottas just like restaurant style needs a lot of practice and skills.
+If you are someone who can whip up parottas with much ease, then you must be one heck of a chef.

-Making parottas flawlessly had been always on the top of my must to cook list.
+Making parottas flawlessly had been always at the top of my must to cook list.
 I had once tried making parottas using my mom’s recipe and didn’t quite succeed in it.
-After that first attempt, I never got the feeling of making parottas by myself.
-However, recently after watching a documentary about Indian food in which they showed about the art of making parotta, stirred up the sudden urge of making this from scratch.
+After that first attempt, I gave up making parottas from scratch.
+However, recently after watching a documentary about Indian food in which they showed the art of making parotta, stirred up the sudden urge to make this from scratch.
 Coincidentally, my sister had given me the recipe for making eggless parotta a few weeks ago.
-Without much thinking I steeped into my kitchen and started making this.
+Without much thought, I stepped into my kitchen and started making this.

-This time I made with all passion and was quite happy about the end result.
-The parottas came out good, though I wouldn’t dare to compare mine with the ones you get from the restaurant as I still have to work on my parotta making skills.
-Hopefully, someday I could make this flawlessly and perfectly.
+This time I made it with all my passion and was quite happy about the result.
+The parottas came out good, though I wouldn’t dare to compare mine with the ones you get from the restaurant as I still have to work on my parotta-making skills.
+Hopefully, someday I’ll be able to make parottas like a pro.

 Eggless Parotta